Brian-Pho/Textbook-Notes/content/posts/textbooks/fundamentals-of-computational-neuroscience/index.md

     2. Visual working memory is separate from verbal working memory.
     3. The capacity limit isn’t due to an increase in the number of decisions that have to be made.
 - One explanation for the limit on working memory is the spurious synchronization hypothesis.
-- Spurious synchronization hypothesis: the idea that different objects are represented by different synchronized spike trains, and that increasing the number of objects results in spurious synchronization between spike trains.
+- *Spurious synchronization hypothesis*: the idea that different objects are represented by different synchronized spike trains, and that increasing the number of objects results in spurious synchronization between spike trains.
 At some point, the level of spurious synchronization becomes too large for the system to distinguish between objects.
 ![Figure 9.9](figure9-9.png)
 - Reinforcement learning differs from supervised learning in that only a general feedback signal, like reward or punishment, is given.
 - For motor control, one source of feedback is proprioreceptive feedback or the position of our body.
 - Another source of feedback is visual signals.
 However, sensory feedback has to be converted into the right reference frame to be used by the motor system.
-- Conditioning: learning with reward signals.
+- *Conditioning*: learning with reward signals.
-- Temporal credit assignment problem: the problem of associating an action with a future reward.
+- *Temporal credit assignment problem*: the problem of associating an action with a future reward.
 - Neural mechanisms must be able to solve this problem as we have evidence of this from rodents.
 ![Figure 9.14](figure9-14.png)
-- RL evaluation problem: how to estimate future rewards for a given state and action.
+- *RL evaluation problem*: how to estimate future rewards for a given state and action.
-- Temporal difference (TD) learning: a solution to the RL evalution problem.
+- *Temporal difference (TD) learning*: a solution to the RL evalution problem.
 ![Figure 9.15](figure9-15.png)
 - RL may be implemented in the basal ganglia using an actor-critic scheme.
 However, there have been criticisms and questions on the assumptions.